 - Have a Plan: A testing plan can help you define the tasks, metrics, and usability goals.

 - Involve the Team: Having the key members of your team monitoring how the testing process and how test groups navigate on your site can help them understand what the users face and need on your website.

 Analyze The Results: When all the tests are done, you need to start assessing the situation.
 Uncover what works and what doesn’t on your site, and put your findings into the practice of improving your WordPress website.

 Test Content Readability

-- Is the typography easy to read?
+- Is the copy easy to read?

-- Is the text a readable size?
+- Is the text size readable?

 Fix the Clutter